Step 6: Issuing My License for a Waiver Application

 How long is a license valid?

-A contractor license initially is issued for a two-year period.
+A contractor's license is initially issued for a two-year period.
 It will expire two years from the last day of the month in which it was issued.
 Licenses may be renewed for two years at a time if renewed on active status, or for four years if renewed on inactive status.